-Why your eyes are burning and watering so much, and how to treat it
+Reasons for eye burning and watering and how to treat it

 Are you experiencing burning and irritating sensations in your eyes?
 One out of the many listed in this article is probably the reason your eyes are hurting and tearing badly.